infra-ops/cloud-ops/python-ops/rest-api/README.md

-[command to execute job-template]
+[script to execute job-template]

 python job-template-execution.py

-[command to execute user-check-permission.py]
+[script to check user-permission in tower]

 [GET]